vimeo/dials/README.md

 	// because there is a `yaml` struct tag present doesn't mean that other
 	// sources can't fill this field.
 	Val1 string `dials:"Val1" yaml:"b"`
-	// the dials tag can be used as alias so when the name in the config file
+	// the dials tag can be used as an alias so when the name in the config file
 	// changes, the code doesn't have to change.
 	Val2 int `dials:"val_2"`
 	// Dials follows the Go convention for flags and will look for the dials
 	// tag or field name in lower-kebab-case.
-In this case, it would look for
+Without any struct tags, it
-	// val-3 flag.
-To specify a different flag name, use the `dialsflag` tag.
+	// would look for val-3 flag.
+To specify a different flag name, use the
-	// Now, Dials will lookup "some-val" flag instead.
-Since only
+	// `dialsflag` tag.
+Now, Dials will lookup "some-val" flag instead.
-	// `dialsflag` tag is specified, Val3 will only be populated from command
+	// Since only `dialsflag` tag is specified, Val3 will only be populated
-	// line flags
+	// from command line flags
 	Val3 bool `dialsflag:"some-val"`
 	// Path holds the value of the path to the config file.
 Dials follows the
-	// Go convention and will look for the dials tag or field name in all caps.
+	// Go convention and will look for the dials tag or field name in all caps
+	// when struct tags aren't specified.
+Without any struct tags, it would
-	// In this case, it would lookup the PATH environment variable.
-To specify
+	// lookup the PATH environment variable.
+To specify a different env variable,
-	// a different env variable, use the `dials_env` tag.
-Now Dials will lookup
+	// use the `dials_env` tag.
+Now Dials will lookup "configpath" env value to
-	// "configpath" env value to populate the Path field Path string `dials_env:"configpath"`
+	// populate the Path field
+	Path string `dials_env:"configpath"`
 }